anicrob/jira-filter-search/README.md

 touch .env
 ~~~

-Add two values to this file with the following titles:
+Add three values to this file with the following titles:

 API_KEY - see Basic Auth section on how to get this value; see permissions section to see which permissions this user needs

 URL - this is the Atlassian url instance (e.g. https://your-domain.atlassian.net)

+SEARCH_KEYWORD - this is the word you are searching for within the filter jql.
+Note that it is case sensitive.

 ## Usage